aersekk/my_website/content/blogs/blog4.md

 Despite being finance-focused I still enjoy learning about *astrology*, *physics*, or *medicine*, for example.
 My general curiosity drives me forward every day and makes me motivated to undertake new experiences, and it is one of the main reasons I am at LBS today.

-##### For more details about my achievements up to date refer to the tiles after this biography on the main page.#####
+##### For more details about my achievements up to date refer to the tiles after this biography on the main page.

 ### Future

-Currently, I am completing my master's degree at [LBS](https://www.london.edu), despite only being 5 days into the program.
+Currently, I am completing my master's degree at [LBS](https://www.london.edu).
 I hope to remain part of the amazing community at *London Business School*, and achieve great things that are yet to come.

 ![](https://upload.wikimedia.org/wikipedia/commons/4/47/RS9327_LBS_Standard_Logo_RGB_AW-hpr.jpg)